AlexMili/torch-dataframe/README.md

 data structure.
 It also has custom iterators to convenient integration with torchnet's engines, see the [mnist example](https://github.com/AlexMili/torch-dataframe/blob/master/examples/mnist_example.lua).

+For a more detailed look at the changes between the versions have a look at the  [NEWS](https://github.com/AlexMili/torch-dataframe/blob/master/NEWS.md) file.

 <!-- TOC depthFrom:2 depthTo:6 withLinks:1 updateOnSave:1 orderedList:0 -->

 - [Requirements](#requirements)